 - For T5 students who are engaged in remote learning, contact the agency or school providing these services to schedule the observation.

 - Note that for observations of students attending bilingual classes, the observation should be conducted by an observer who understands the language of instruction.
 If that is not possible, contact your supervisor.

-- Ensure that the parent’s consent for a remotely conducted evaluation (in addition to the consent for the initial evaluation or consent for assessments) has been sought and obtained and that the remote assessment process (including a description of the remote observation process) has been explained to the parent.
+- Ensure that the parent’s consent for assessment has been sought and obtained and that the remote assessment process (including a description of the remote observation process) has been explained to the parent.

 Referrals and Consent

 Guidance on the remote process of referrals can be found here.

 Fax Bypass is currently available for the following SESIS documents: